Cally99/scaffold/README.md

   * pipenv
   * nodejs
   * vue-cli
-  * AWS CLI (if you'll be deploying to AWS)
+  * Heroku CLI
 * Check out source from Github and cd into the project directory.
-* Get .env files out of secure storage and add to ./envs.
+* Add a .env file to the project root that contains all relevant environment variables.
 See the section below on Environment Variables.
 * Change to ./backend and run `pipenv update` to pull down all Python dependencies.
 * Change to ./frontend and run `npm install` to pull down all the JS dependencies.
 * Follow the rest of the instructions for Starting a development environment.